TylerKay/Computer-Science-Resources/README.md

     - Free Hosting Services
         - [Vercel](https://vercel.com/pricing)
             - Vercel provides free hosting services.
-Can be used to host web-applications
+Can be used to host web-applications.
         - [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
             - Github Pages also provides free hosting services to static webpages.
 The URL of the webpage is typically {yourusername.github.io}.
 Github pages is perfect if you want to build a portfolio website.

 ## Software Engineering
 ### Web Development
 #### My Web Development Journey (during university)
+##### Prior to Freshman Year
 - Prior to entering my freshman year (summer), I was learning HTML and CSS.
 The motivation was to help build a website for a family relative's restaurant.
 This was also the time where I had no coding experience, went in to university undeclared, and thought coding in HTML was what being in Computer Science is all about.
+##### Prior to Sophomore Year
 - Prior to my sophomore year (summer), this is when I attended my first couple virtual hackathons and self-learned Flask, and what APIs are, and how to integrate them into my Flask application.
+##### Prior to Junior Year
 - Prior to junior year (summer), I realized that if I wanted to do a deep dive into web development, learning javascript is inevitable (no more Flask in python :/ ).
 So I partitioned part of my summer learning the syntax of javascript (1-2 weeks), and then spent some time learning ReactJS and how to integrate it into a full stack application.

-- Junior year to current last semester of senior year (applying full stack development to different ongoing projects)
+##### Junior Year to Last Semester of Senior Year (applying full stack development to different ongoing projects)
 - Here is when I practiced a lot and really getting comfortable with the full stack development workflow.
 Throughout the school year, participating in several hackathons gave me lots of experience in full stack development.
 It was hands on practice that you don't get a chance to do inside a classroom setting!
 I worked on several side-projects I've been inspired to work on, and also helped friends build out a website portfolio which exposed me to more advanced web development concepts.

+##### Tutorial Hell
-- Sidenote on self-learning (goes for anything when watching a youtube tutorial): {Tutorial Hell}
+- Sidenote regarding self-learning (goes for anything when watching a youtube tutorial):
     - After you finish a programming tutorial that's an hour long on youtube, ask yourself, do you really know how to apply what you just learned?
 Can you now go out on your own and build a project from scratch?
 The answer is most likely, no.
         - This is called Tutorial Hell.
 This [Medium](https://www.linkedin.com/pulse/how-escape-tutorial-hell-ikechukwu-vincent) article does a great job explaining what Tutorial Hell is.
 But essentially, when you watch programming tutorials without applying it to your own application, you get stuck.
 Remember, learning programming comes from trial and error and spending those long hours debugging, not by watching youtube tutorials.
-Youtube tutorials is a great way to get started and learning the concepts/syntax along the way, but it's when you do the APPLYING the concepts to real practice where you finally escape the "Tutorial Hell".
+Youtube tutorials is a great way to get started in learning the concepts/syntax along the way, but it's when you do the APPLYING the concepts to real practice where you finally escape the "Tutorial Hell".

 #### Web Development Resources